 For many institutions, the holidays are when they receive a large portion of annual donations.
 With opportunities like Giving Tuesday (November 30) and other specified days of giving, now is the time to start mobilizing donors.
 Here are some tips to get started.

-Create one clear, attainable goal that would have an immediate impact on your school and try to find a donor to provide a matching fund challenge through the end of the year.
+Create one clear, attainable goal that will have an immediate impact on your school, and try to find a donor to provide a matching fund challenge through the end of the year.
 Even a small donation can help inspire others by helping their gift go further.

-We have a $300 match to help us raise funds for two new computers for the 5th and 6th grade students.
-These two computers will allow all of our 5th graders to complete their in-class assignments at about the same time, instead of breaking the class into multiple groups which will be more efficient and effective for Ms. Johnson.
+We have a $300 match to help us raise funds for new tablets for 5th and 6th grade students.
+These tablets will help students to complete their assignments quicker, allowing more time for additional instruction.

-Have a social media plan.
-This means utilizing your phone to take photos or video of your students or their families*.
+Have a solid social media plan.
+Simply use your phone to take photos or video of your students or their families.*

 Ask whoever will be impacted by the goal to say a personal message to donors.
 This is a great way to capture material for 3-4 posts.
 Also, it makes life less hectic when you do it all at once.

-- Ask some students to talk about how new computers would make their life better and record it on your phone.
+- Ask some students to talk about how your donation would make their life better and record it on your phone.